jfernapa/kata_rpg/README.md

-Solución a la kata de http://www.slideshare.net/DanielOjedaLoisel/rpg-combat-kata
+Solution for the kata http://www.slideshare.net/DanielOjedaLoisel/rpg-combat-kata